Example: Download the Petstore spec

 Built with FastMCP for TypeScript.

-file with {API_NAME}_API_KEY
+.env file with {API_NAME}_API_KEY patternpetstore_getPet, github_getUser)npm install -g specbridge

 mkdir ~/mcp-apis

-OpenAPI specification files into your specs folder:
+Drop any .json, .yaml, or .yml OpenAPI specification files into your specs folder:

 # Example: Download the Petstore spec